 Lessons begin after registration.
-Details of the curriculum can be found in the individual Key Stage group pages, located in the ‘School Information’ menu.
+Details of the curriculum can be found in the individual subject pages, located under ‘The Curriculum’ in the ‘School Information’ menu.

 The key stages go out at different times and lessons begin again after playtime has ended.

 Reception have a flexible break time.

-The children have different start times for lunch due to the size of the school.
+Due to the size of the school, the children have different start times for lunch.
 The younger children go first, followed by the older children (EYFS and KS1 – 11:45am-12:45pm, KS2 12:15pm-1:15pm) Lunchtime is 1 hour for all pupils.
 Lunch playtime is supervised by the Mid-day Supervisors.

 End of the Day and Collection